- What is windstorm insurance?

 If you live in an area with a higher likelihood of tornadoes or hurricanes and other named storms, such as some parts of the South, then there’s a higher likelihood you’ll need to add wind damage insurance to your standard homeowners insurance policy.

 Windstorm insurance covers events such as hurricanes and tornadoes in areas where homeowners insurance does not provide this coverage.
-However, it depends on the specifics of the policy.
-Don’t assume that your regular homeowners insurance policy covers windstorms, and don’t assume that a separate windstorm policy would cover all types of damage from these events.
-Coverage for floods from hurricanes, for example, usually requires separate flood insurance.
+Verify the coverage on your policy by reviewing the covered perils and exclusions sections to confirm whether windstorms are covered or excluded.
+Even windstorm coverage doesn't cover all possible damage from a storm; coverage for floods from hurricanes, for example, requires separate flood insurance.

 Is wind damage covered by homeowners insurance?

-In areas that have a higher risk of wind damage, such as parts of Florida and Texas, you may be able to buy wind damage insurance as a separate policy to fill in gaps that your homeowners insurance doesn’t cover.
+Yes, wind damage is covered by homeowners insurance in most states, but in areas that have a higher risk of wind damage, such as parts of Florida and Texas, you may need to buy wind damage insurance as an endorsement or a separate policy to fill in gaps that your homeowners insurance doesn’t cover.

-Plus, in 19 states and the District of Columbia, even if wind damage coverage is part of your homeowners insurance policy, you may have a separate hurricane or windstorm deductible.
+Additionally, in 19 states and the District of Columbia, even if wind damage coverage is part of your homeowners insurance policy, you may have a separate hurricane or windstorm deductible.
+This deductible is usually a percentage of your dwelling coverage.

 “Windstorms and named storms are something that agents and insureds need to pay close attention to.
 You have to make sure you understand the deductible the carrier may put in place,” says Jeffrey Camara, managing partner at Vargas & Vargas Insurance in Massachusetts.

-“This is important as many people don’t look at deductibles until they have a loss.
-If the carrier is using a 2% wind deductible and you have $500,000 coverage on your home, you are paying the first $10,000,” Camara says.
+“This is important as many people don’t look at deductibles until they have a loss,” Camara says.

 What does windstorm insurance cover?